StackVista/stackstate-docs/setup/upgrading.md

   `Graph.query { it.V().hasLabel("QueryView").forceLoadBarrier().filter(__.has("query", TextP.containing('withCauseOf'))).properties("name").value() }`

-* In this release a new way of scripting [propagation functions](/configure/topology/propagation.md#propagation-function) has been introduced so that the script APIs can be used.
+* In this release a new way of scripting [propagation functions](https://docs.stackstate.com/v/4.0/configure/propagation#propagation-function) has been introduced so that the script APIs can be used.
 Propagation functions using the old script style will still work, but have been made read-only via the UI.
 Old style propagation functions can still be created via StackPacks, the CLI and API.

-### Upgrade to 1.15.0

-* Upgrading to 1.15.0 will require you to reregister your license information.
-Please contact support for details.
-* Configuration files for the processmanager \(`processmanager.conf` and `processmanager-properties.conf`\) have changed.
-If the current StackState installation has changes \(or if these are templated in tools like Puppet or Ansible\) they will need to be updated.
-* The old Elasticsearch data will remain available but is not automatically migrated and will not be available in StackState.
-This will result in missing history for stackstate events and all telemetry stored in StackState \(events and metrics\).
-After upgrading the data can be restored if needed.
-Please contact support for the details or use this knowledge base article [https://support.stackstate.com/hc/en-us/articles/360010136040](https://support.stackstate.com/hc/en-us/articles/360010136040).
-If there is no need to restore the data please manually remove the data to recover the disk space used by completely removing the `/opt/stackstate/var/lib/elasticsearch` directory.